trobicho/vox_map_converter/README.md

 # vox_map_converter
-Convert voxel format from 'https://drububu.com/miscellaneous/voxelizer' txt to compact form.
+Convert voxel format from 'https://drububu.com/miscellaneous/voxelizer' txt to a more compact form.

 ## Format